slevy1ster/Best-in-Show/README.md

 Also included are one or more files that my 30 min talk lacked the time to cover.

-Note: the resources for this talk are at my blog: slevy1.wordpress.com - http://wp.me/pNIWX-10j (available 2/20/2015)
+Note: the resources for this talk are at my blog: slevy1.wordpress.com - http://wp.me/pNIWX-10j (starting 2/20/2015)